 - liaising with, advising and answering enquiries from MPs, related agencies, parliamentary advisers, members of the public, academics and local council

 Government departments typically recruit independently on an ad hoc basis.
-Opportunities are advertised online; in national newspapers and their websites; and on the online jobs boards of the Social Research Association and the Civil Service.
-Graduates can also apply through the Civil Service fast stream to go into a range of government departments.
+Opportunities are advertised online, in national newspapers and their websites, and on the online jobs boards of the Social Research Association and the Civil Service.

 Employers seek motivated individuals with good research, information, organisational, numerical, analytical, communication, interpersonal and teamwork skills.
 Knowledge and experience of social research methods, statistical techniques, social policy and specialist computer software including databases is usually required.
 Potential employees should be capable of dealing confidently with people in important and influential positions.